Revitalising the Gulf: Government action to restore the Hauraki Gulf/Tīkapa Moana

 - In September – November 2022, consultation was carried out on the proposals.
 Read the information document (PDF, 1,286 K)

-- In December 2022, DOC provided advice on final policy decisions to Ministers.
+- In December 2022, DOC provided advice on policy decisions to Ministers.
 Ministers secured Cabinet approval and instructed the Parliamentary Counsel Office to start drafting the Bill.
-The cabinet paper, cabinet memo documents, advice to Ministers and Regulatory Impact Statement will be made available later in August.
+The cabinet paper, advice to Ministers and Regulatory Impact Statement are available to read below.

 Sea change: A plan made through collaboration